 1) Choose your greens

 But, spinach and Swiss chard still offer many nutritional benefits, so don’t rule them out.
-And, if the swiss chard is gloriously fresh from the market at your store and on special, while the collards look homely – the choice is simple.

-Also, milder tasting greens like spinach and chard – or even romaine – are great “starter” greens for making smoothies.
+Also, milder-tasting greens like spinach and chard – or even romaine – are great “starter” greens for making smoothies.
 If you are new to the green smoothie business, start with something like spinach or romaine, and work your way into stronger-flavored greens such as kale.